Schossi/ActionAdventureWeb/_pages/manual/content/character.md

 ## Souls

-The souls demo implements SoulsCharacterBase which provides some common stagger, guard and parry logic.
-The SoulsPlayerCharacter manages input(movement, lockon, menu, ...), xp recovery and character reset(bonfire).
-SoulsEnemyCharacter is a very simple enemy that approaches the player and attacks and the SoulsMorningstar character is a specific boss enemy that chooses its attacks based on the position of the player.
+- SoulsCharacterBase provides some common stagger, guard and parry logic
+  - SoulsPlayerCharacter manages input(movement, lock-on, menu, ...), XP recovery and character reset(bonfire)
+  - SoulsEnemyCharacter is a very simple enemy that approaches the player and attacks
+  - SoulsMorningstar character is a specific boss enemy that chooses its attacks based on the position of the player.